devendraghormare/devendraghormare/README.md

 - 👋 Hi, I’m @devendraghormare
-- 👀 I’m interested in Java Coding
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...